Marvel, Frozen & Castle Expansion at Hong Kong Disneyland

 This was first announced over 5 years ago, and much of it has now debuted.
-The new Castle of Magical Dreams debuted almost two years ago, but has yet to be experienced by guests from outside of Hong Kong due to border closures.
-Similarly, the daytime show “Follow Your Dreams” and nighttime spectacular “Momentous” are big additions to the entertainment lineup at Hong Kong Disneyland.
+The new Castle of Magical Dreams debuted three years ago, but has yet to be experienced by many guests from outside of Hong Kong due to border closures that have finally ended.
+The Castle of Magical Dreams replaced Sleeping Beauty Castle, which was cloned from Disneyland.

 Prior to this, Marvel attractions debuted at Hong Kong Disneyland.
 Tomorrowland is now home to Stark Expo, which currently includes the Iron Man Experience simulator and Ant-Man and The Wasp: Nano Battle!
 The former is a simulator very similar to Star Tours, whereas the latter is a shooter attraction that reimagined Buzz Lightyear Astro Blasters.
 At some point in the future, Autopia might be replaced by an Avengers Quinjet E-Ticket.